andr-ew/grvl/README.md

 dual data pavement

-minimal reduction of ndls with low-fidelity artifacting. spititual successor to anaphora.
+minimal reduction of ndls with low-fidelity artifacting. spiritual successor to anaphora.

 ## grid